 4. It’s easier to insulate before the snow falls

 Even though we work in all kinds of weather, it is more difficult to re-insulate your home when there is two feet of snow on the ground outside, especially if insulating your exterior walls.

 If you could use the extra storage space, insulating an unvented attic could give you some extra space to store your treasures before the cold comes.

 6. Reduce drafts before they start

 That feeling when you are sitting in the living room and it feels like the window is open?
-Reduce uncomfortable drafts before they start with new insulation in your walls.
+Reduce uncomfortable drafts before they start with retrofit exterior wall insulation.